ROCm/hipSOLVER/README.md

 ## Notes on API Differences
 While the API of hipSOLVER is, overall, modeled after that of cuSOLVER, there are some notable differences.
 In particular:

+* hipsolverXXgesv_bufferSize does not require `dwork` as an argument
 * hipsolverXgesvd_bufferSize requires `jobu` and `jobv` as arguments
 * hipsolverXgetrf requires `lwork` as an argument
 * hipsolverXgetrs requires `work` and `lwork` as arguments, and